iAdani/CircleChat/README.md

 * now you can start the server.

 ## Run Client 👨🏽‍💻
-after starting the server, you can now run the android studio code 😊
+After starting the server, you can now run the android studio code 😊

+## How to test Firebase 🔥⚾\{ball}
+Sending messages from app doesn't work.
+To test Firebase notifications:
+1) log into the user from whom you wish to send the message from the swagger's LoginRegister:POST:/api/login function.
+2) change the message from swagger's Messages:POST:/api/contacts/{id}/messages function as follows:
+   i. id (above request body) should be the recipient's username. ii. id (inside request body) should be a new *unique* id for the message. duplicates will not be sent. iii. belongs is the username of the sender, and contactUsername is the name of the recipient. iv. content is your message's content.
+   v. leave created and sent unchanged.
+3) press execute.

 ** Also to mention that we were allowed to pass on doing the landscape part.